effective-transit-alliance/transit-learning-center/source/electrical-power-systems/index.md

 Rolling stock which needs power is connected to the overhead wire with a *pantograph*.

-Modern overhead wire systems for mainline rail are typically at higher voltages AC, such as 25 kV.
+Modern overhead wire systems for mainline rail are typically use [AC](https://en.wikipedia.org/wiki/Alternating_current) and higher voltages, such as 25 kV.

 ## Third Rail